xuqi2024/openflexure-microscope/docs/high_resolution_optics_module.md

-# Assemble the high resolution optics module
+# Assemble the high-resolution optics module

 The imaging optics for this version of the microscope consist of an RMS objective, a tube lens and the Raspberry pi camera arranged as shown below (with the illumination optics)